Firobe/Boblang/README.md

 ## Usage

-Compile with `dune build playground.exe`
+Compile with `dune build boblang.exe`
-Execute with `dune exec ./playground.exe source.bob`
+Execute with `dune exec ./boblang.exe source.bob`

 Read the `example.bob` file for examples of usage